-- The chapter "Introduction" provides an introduction to RMS terminology and describes basic principles of operation. - The chapter "Advanced RMS concepts" provides background details about RMS operation including state detection and transition processing. - The chapter "Using the Wizard Tools interface (hvw)" describes how to configure RMS using the RMS Wizard Tools. - The chapter "Configuration example" illustrates the Wizard Tools configuration process for two simple applications on a small cluster. - The chapter "Using the Cluster Admin GUI" describes how to start and use the Cluster Admin graphical user interface (GUI), which is the primary tool for all RMS administrative functions.
+- The "Introduction" provides an introduction to RMS terminology and describes basic principles of operation. - The "Advanced RMS concepts" provides background details about RMS operation including state detection and transition processing. - The "Using the Wizard Tools interface (hvw)" describes how to configure RMS using the RMS Wizard Tools. - The "Configuration example" illustrates the Wizard Tools configuration process for two simple applications on a small cluster. - The "Using the Cluster Admin GUI" describes how to start and use the Cluster Admin graphical user interface (GUI), which is the primary tool for all RMS administrative functions.

-- The chapter "Additional administrative tools" describes the RMS clusterwide table, RMS graphs, and the RMS log viewer. - The chapter "Controlling RMS operation" describes common RMS administrative functions available through the Cluster Admin GUI, including the equivalent CLI procedures. - The chapter "Appendix-Site preparation" describes network and file settings required for RMS operation. - The chapter "Appendix-States" lists the object states that are supported by RMS. - The chapter "Appendix-Object types" lists the object types that are supplied with RMS. - The chapter "Appendix-Attributes" lists the attributes that are supported by RMS object types. - The chapter "Appendix-Environment variables" describes the RMS environment variables. - The chapter "Appendix-Troubleshooting" describes how to troubleshoot RMS using graphical user interface (GUI) and command line interface (CLI) tools. - The chapter "Appendix-RMS command line interface" lists the RMS administrative CLI commands. - The chapter "Appendix-List of manual pages" lists the manual pages for PRIMECLUSTER CLI commands related to RMS. - The chapter "Appendix-Release information" lists changes in this manual.
+- Preface - The "Additional administrative tools" describes the RMS clusterwide table, RMS graphs, and the RMS log viewer. - The "Controlling RMS operation" describes common RMS administrative functions available through the Cluster Admin GUI, including the equivalent CLI procedures. - The "Appendix-Site preparation" describes network and file settings required for RMS operation. - The "Appendix-States" lists the object states that are supported by RMS. - The "Appendix-Object types" lists the object types that are supplied with RMS. - The "Appendix-Attributes" lists the attributes that are supported by RMS object types. - The "Appendix-Environment variables" describes the RMS environment variables. - The "Appendix-Troubleshooting" describes how to troubleshoot RMS using graphical user interface (GUI) and command line interface (CLI) tools. - The "Appendix-RMS command line interface" lists the RMS administrative CLI commands. - The "Appendix-List of manual pages" lists the manual pages for PRIME-CLUSTER CLI commands related to RMS. - The "Appendix-Release information" lists changes in this manual.